 U.S. law allows citizens and their families who are impacted by international terrorism to sue private entities and state sponsors of terrorism.
 This allows people to file lawsuits against both the parties responsible for the attacks and those responsible for financing the attacks.
 Credible information links financial support from Iran to the terror attack launched by Hamas on October 7, 2023.

-The U.S. State Department, in its 2020 Country Reports on Terrorism, reported that Iran “provides up to $100 million annually in combined support to Palestinian terrorist groups, including Hamas, Palestine Islamic Jihad, and the Popular Front.”
+- U.S. State Department 2020 Country Reports on Terrorism: The U.S. State Department reported that Iran provides $100 million annually in support to Palestinian terrorist groups.

 Who are the defendants in the Hamas lawsuits?

-The lawsuits name the Islamic Republic of Iran, IRGC IRGC-QF as the Iran Defendants in the lawsuit.
+The initial lawsuit named the Islamic Republic of Iran and the IRGC as the Iranian Defendants.
 The lawsuits also include entities collectively known as the FTO (Foreign Terrorist Organization) Defendants:

 - Harakat al-Muqawama al-Islamiya (aka Hamas)